Rare Steakhouse

 Planning Your Visit

 Rare operates within Encore Boston Harbor at 1 Broadway, Everett, Massachusetts 02149.
 The property runs year-round luxury yacht service from the Boston waterfront, which is the preferred arrival route for anyone treating the evening as an occasion rather than a meal.
 Free shuttle service from Wellington MBTA station is the practical alternative.
 Dress code is resort elegant: collared shirts and closed-toed shoes for men, no athletic wear for women.
 The casino floor, private gaming rooms, and 24-table Poker Room mean that dinner at Rare slots naturally into a longer evening on the property.
-Reservations and specific hours should be confirmed directly with the venue.
+Reservations are recommended, and the restaurant is open Thursday through Sunday from 5 to 10 PM.

 Category Peers